YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

++ September 22nd, 2023.
+Our paper Af-DCD, a new augmentation-free dense contrastive distillation framework for efficient semantic segmentation, is accepted to NeurIPS 2023.
 + April 25th, 2023.
 Our paper Ske2Grid, a progressive representation learning framework conditioned on transforming human skeleton graph into an up-sampled grid representation for skeleton based action recognition, is accepted to ICML 2023.
 + February 28th, 2023.
 Our paper Sparks is accepted to CVPR 2023.  <!--scored with 5/5/4-->
 + January 21st, 2023.
 Our paper NORM, the first knowledge distillation work for N-to-One Rrepresentation Matching, is accepted to ICLR 2023.